OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-workbooks.md

 });
 ```

-Comments contain metadata about their creation, such as the author and creation date.
+Each comment contains metadata about its creation, such as the author and creation date.
 Comments created by your add-in are considered to be authored by the current user.
 The following sample shows how to display the author's email, author's name, and creation date of a comment at **A2**.

 ```js
 Excel.run(function (context) {